web-km200/web-km200/README.md

 Here the -d option tells curl to send the given data, and this also tells curl to use method POST instead of method GET.

+## Modifying "switchProgram" data

+Although reading switch program data will retrieve a json object with multiple fields, one of which is named "switchPoints" and contains an array, posting a similar javascript object in order to change the switch program will not work.

+Instead, one must post only the array that would be contained in field "switchPoints", i.e. our json data has to start with "[" and end with "]".